 That the industrialised mass murder of the two world wars had nothing whatsoever to do 'protecting freedom' was quite apparent to many of those who actually fought in them.
 Britain's last surviving First World War veteran Harry Patch, for example, was very clear that the war was 'organised murder' that 'was not worth it'.
-Moreover, the allied victory over the fascists in the Second World War did not inaugurate an age of peace, as is often claimed by the pro-poppy lobby, but one of continuous slaughter, from Korea and Vietnam to Iraq and Afghanistan.
+Moreover, the allied victory over the fascists in the Second World War did not inaugurate an age of peace, as is often claimed by many in the pro-poppy lobby, but one of continuous slaughter, from Korea and Vietnam to Iraq and Afghanistan.
 Indeed, the global devastation wrought by the US and its allies since the Second World War has matched anything the Nazis could have brought about.

 Poppy madness is growing.
-At the time of writing, for example, the British Prime Minister and a royal prince are clamouring for the poppy to be worn by the England football team.
-Every news report referring to Remembrance Day refers to the 'sacrifice' of 'the fallen' (a phrase that excludes those brave men imprisoned, attacked or executed for refusing to participate in the wars) and draws parallels between the allegedly 'just wars' of the twentieth century and Britain's current violence overseas ('And now, over to Camp Bastion...').
-It was not always thus; when I was a child in the 1970s, the red poppy was not such a big deal.
-But today it is at the heart of an orgy of nationalist and imperialist sentiment.
+At the time of writing, the British Prime Minister and a royal prince are clamouring for the poppy to be worn by the England football team.
+Every news report referring to Remembrance Day refers to the 'sacrifice' of 'the fallen' (a phrase that excludes those brave men imprisoned, attacked or executed for refusing to participate in the wars) and draws parallels between the allegedly 'just wars' of the twentieth century and Britain's current overseas operations ('And now, over to Camp Bastion...').
+It was not always thus; when I was a child in the 1970s, the red poppy was no big deal.
+Today, it is at the heart of an orgy of nationalist and imperialist sentiment.